 Being a busy mama with a million things on our “to do” list is… hectic, to say the least.
-When it comes to setting our own personal or business related goals, it seems like those well thought out intentions can easily get pushed aside as little humans need us and we’re trying to balance all the other things in our lives like spouses and friends.
+When it comes to setting our own personal or business-related goals, it seems like those well thought out intentions can easily get pushed aside as little humans need us and we’re trying to balance all the other things in our lives like spouses and friends.

 If you’ve set goals only to never see them accomplished, started a new fitness program and never made it to the end, or have only got as far as day 3 on the Whole30, don’t worry, you’re not alone!
-I’ve been there many times in my life, and there’s nothing more frustrating that feeling that you’re stuck in that constant feeling of “start and stop”.
+I’ve been there many times in my life, and there’s nothing more frustrating than feeling that you’re stuck in that constant feeling of “start and stop”.

 So, if you’re tired of putting all your energy into starting something new and always struggling to get to the finish line, I’ve got one thing that will change the game for you – an accountability partner.

 An accountability partner is someone who is going to help you keep your goals top of mind.
 They’re someone you expect to hold you to your word, and even if they’re your friend, they aren’t going to let the excuses get in the way of your goals.
 Their job is just as it says – to hold you accountable!